electraone/datafiles/manual/src/developers/presetformat.md

   - 529DEC (blue)
   - 03A598 (green)
   - C44795 (pink)

+#### variant
+A visual variant of the control.
+Variants provide more subtle control of the visual appearance.

+- optional
+- string
+- default = auto
+- enum
+  - auto
+  - fixedValuePosition (fader)

 #### bounds
 A bounding box of the control, ie. the definition of the control's position on the screen and its size.
 The bounding box is represented as an array of [x, y, width, height]